Omokpia/Temperature-Converter/README.md

 # Temperature Converter
-This is just a temperature convertyer app, for our test
+This is just a temperature converter app, for our test.